en_USEnglish

 Neglecting category consistency

-Make sure you create a consistent, logical category structure to organize your content.
-Consistent categories make it easier for users to navigate, and improve search engines' understanding of the site's theme.
+Make sure you create a consistent and logical category structure to organize your content.
+Consistent categories make it easier for users to navigate and improve search engines' understanding of the site's theme.

 Ignore canonical URLs

-Don't forget to use canonical URLs to avoid duplicate content problems.
-Canonical URLs tell search engines the preferred version of a page when several versions of the same content are available.
+Remember to use canonical URLs to avoid duplicate content issues.
+Canonical URLs tell search engines which version of a page is preferred when multiple versions of the same content are available.

 Tools for internal linking